Undergraduate teaching assistant handbook

 Application and hiring timeline

-- For fall semester, applications are considered starting in late April, and continue throughout summer and through the start of September.
+For fall semester, applications are considered starting in March, and continue throughout summer and the start of September.
 The department will email applicants selected for interviews.

-- For spring semester, applications are considered starting in early November and continuing throughout December and early- and mid-January.
+For spring semester, applications are considered starting in October and continue throughout January.
 Again, the department will email applicants selected for interviews.

 Hiring paperwork

-Students who have not previously worked at the University need to be particularly attentive to the I-9 form.
+UG TAs who have not previously worked at the University will need to submit an I-9 form.
 Failure to submit this form can mean a delay in the start date of the TA appointment.
-Note the I-9 is a U.S. legal requirement, and so it is not something the department or University can waive or defer.
+The I-9 is a U.S. legal requirement and cannot be waived or deferred by the CS&E department.
+UG TAs that are required to submit an I-9 will receive instructions on how to do so from [email protected].

 Continuing appointments

-The department welcomes undergraduate TAs to continue as a TA for as long as they are undergraduates at the University of Minnesota, and as long as their work is of high quality.
+UG TA positions are appointed on a semester-by-semester basis.
+CS&E welcomes UG TAs to continue working as a TA for as long as they are undergraduates at the University of Minnesota, and as long as their work is of high quality.
 This means that the course staff in most classes will consist of both experienced TAs and new TAs.

-TAs will be contacted by the Undergraduate TA Coordinator to see if they wish to return for the next semester.
-Current TAs do not need to submit a new TA application.
-Continuing TAs are often assigned to the same course that they have TAed before; however, they can be assigned to a different course due to schedule availability, need, and preference.
+UG TAs will be contacted by [email protected] to see if they wish to return for the next semester.
+Current UG TAs do not need to submit a new TA application.

 TA duties and hours

-Undergraduate TAs usually assist with labs or discussion sections, hold office hours, do grading, attend weekly course staff meetings, respond to questions received electronically (such as through email or Discord), and do occasional other tasks such as helping maintain the course website.
-The exact duties are assigned by the course instructor.
-Typically an undergraduate TA position involves an average of 6-12 hours/week.
-However, this will vary from week to week.
-Moreover, for some TAs the number of hours will be less or more than that average depending on the course size and other factors.
+Undergraduate TAs usually assist with labs or discussion sections, hold office hours, grade, attend weekly course staff meetings, respond to questions received electronically (such as through email or Discord), and perform occasional other tasks such as helping maintain the course website.
+Specific duties are assigned by the course instructor.

 TA pay

-Undergraduate TA positions are paid hourly positions.
-TAs track their hours and submit biweekly through MyU to be approved by the course instructor.
+UG TAs are paid hourly.
+TAs track their hours and submit biweekly timesheets through MyU to be approved by the course instructor.
 TAs should not delay submitting their hours, since significantly late submissions might result in penalties for both the TA and for the department.
-Pay starts at $15.56 per hour and increases after two terms and/or with the completion of CSCI 2915 Teaching Methods in Computer Science course.

 Academic conduct and professionalism